© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Promontory fort at Black Head is a scheduled monument protected by Historic England under reference 1004391.
 View the official record →

-Promontory Fort at Black Head is a prehistoric coastal fortification located in Cornwall, England.
+Promontory fort at Black Head is a prehistoric coastal hillfort located in Cornwall, England, situated on a promontory that projects into the sea.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1004391.

 Promontory fort at Black Head is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1004391.